arnabs542/interviewpractice/hash-tables/find-the-smallest-subarray-covering-all-values.md

-Find the Smallest Subarray Covering All Values
+#### Find the Smallest Subarray Covering All Values/Minimum Window Substring

+> Write a program which takes an array of strings and a set of strings, and return the indices of the start and ending index of a shortest subarray of the given array that "covers" the set, i.e., contains all strings in the set.

-Code:
+##### Code:

 ```py
 def find_smallest_sequentially_covering_subset(paragraph, keywords):